saferwall/pe/README.md

 ## Installing

-Using peparser is easy.
+Using this go package is easy.
 First, use `go get` to install the latest version of the library.
-This command will install the `peparser` generator executable along with the library and its dependencies:
+This command will install the `pedumper` executable along with the library and its dependencies:

     go get -u github.com/saferwall/pe

-Next, include `peparser` in your application:
+Next, include `pe` package in your application:

 ```go
 import "github.com/saferwall/pe"